Best HPI Check Websites UK: 2026 Comparison

 What Is a HPI Check?

-A vehicle history check — often called a HPI check in everyday conversation — is a report that searches a range of databases to reveal information about a car's past.
-The checks draw on records held by finance companies, insurance databases, the police, the DVLA and other sources to give the buyer a clearer picture of what they are buying.
+A vehicle history check, often called a HPI check in everyday conversation, is a report that searches a range of databases to reveal information about a car's past.
+Depending on the provider, these checks may draw on finance, insurance, stolen vehicle, DVLA, mileage and other vehicle data sources to give the buyer a clearer picture of what they are buying.

 The key risks that a history check can uncover include:

-• Outstanding finance: If the previous owner took out a loan secured against the vehicle and has not repaid it, the finance company retains a legal interest in the car.
-The debt does not disappear when ownership changes hands — it follows the vehicle.
+• Outstanding finance: If the previous owner took out finance secured against the vehicle and it has not been settled, the finance company may still have a legal interest in the car.
+That can create serious problems for the buyer even after money has changed hands.

 • Stolen vehicle records: A car reported stolen can be seized by police regardless of whether the current owner paid for it in good faith.